fredericfalliere/djamo-interview-01/your_api/README.md

 ## 05. Next case to test :  the webhook

 Webhook testing may not be straightforward with this test stack.
-As I said above, e2e test only simulates our API http server.
+As I said above, e2e test only simulate our API http server.
 Incoming http request from third party's real http server will have nowhere to go.
 There is a solution however : we can stub that call inside the test.

 A quick note about testing : for the previous test, about the timeout, I set the axios timeout to 5 seconds.
 And now I'm testing the webhook.
 But the webhook has lag, up to 30 seconds.
 In the section above of this developer's log I was writing that letting a connexion open for too long is bad.
 But how long is too long ?
 In other words, what is a good timeout time ?